 The N-C District addresses transitional redevelopment areas, typically at the edges of more intense mixed-use centers, in La Crosse's most compact neighborhoods.
 These areas are defined by a mix of homes and stores.
+Where this overlay district is adopted, it shall supersede the requirements of the underlying zoning districts.

+(b).
 Building Types